 - A single horrible event.

 As you can see, there are many traumatic situations.
-So, if you’ve survived through trauma, you aren’t alone.
+So, if you’ve survived trauma, you aren’t alone.
 About 75% of people in North America have been through traumas.
-Although this percentage is probably more due to people not seeking help.
+However, this percentage is probably more due to people not seeking help.
 So, you’re not in this by yourself.

 Often people will deny what happened and ignore it.
 But, it’s near impossible to tell yourself not to think of something without thinking about it.
 Not to mention, it can worsen into “post-traumatic stress disorder” or PTSD.